hhzsmartlab/iowash/README.md

 ## Way of proceeding
 ### [1.
 Co - Creation](https://github.com/hhzsmartlab/iowash/tree/master/01_Co-Creation)

-...To start with we analyze the #iowash application in context.
+    To start with we analyze the #iowash application in context.
 We then make the application understandable by using instruments from other lectures (e. g. canvas methods).

 #### [1.1 Team Roles and Responsibilities](https://github.com/hhzsmartlab/iowash/blob/master/01_Co-Creation/1.1_Team.md)